Welcome to K-State Agricultural Communications and Journalism

 The ACJ major offers an agricultural and an environmental option.

 Basic science classes and communications courses prepare students for careers in public policy, agribusiness, or food and agricultural sciences.
 Students who like to work with people and have a flair for communications will do well in this field.
 Year after year, applied communications offers steadier employment than other communications fields.

 Requirements are similar to those for the agricultural option, except students choose courses related to natural resources and environmental sciences.
 By following their interests, students can earn a secondary major in natural resources and environmental sciences, making them even more competitive for science communication positions.

 Student activities enrich the educational experience by giving students a chance to develop leadership skills, create friendships and explore new ideas.
 Agricultural Communicators of Tomorrow (ACT), an organization for future agricultural communicators and journalists, helps students make contacts and achieve professional goals.
-The group sponsors trips to regional and national communication centers and brings campus to speak at meetings.
+The group sponsors trips to regional and national communication centers and invites various professionals to speak at meetings.
 ACJ students also serve as leaders in other student organizations, which provide opportunities for growth.

 Other opportunities for communications work include departmental student positions and required intersession or summer internships.
 ACJ students have interned at the White House, Department of State, USDA, Fleishman-Hillard, Angus Journal, National Pork Producers Council, KFRM, K-State Radio Network, Kansas Farm Bureau Communications and Public Relations Division, National FFA Organization, and Roberts Dairy, to name a few.

 Faculty are committed to excellence in teaching and advising.
 They make it a point to get to know students.
 A low student-to-faculty ratio makes this possible.
 Advisers not only guide academic and career planning, but also help students with employment and other personal concerns.

 The ACJ alumni network helps students find jobs and internships.
 Alumni mentor students while they are in school and continue to support them after they graduate.
 They share professional development information, upcoming networking events and job announcements through an active Facebook group, found at: www.facebook.com/groups/119947639046